Planning your Visit

-Until 21 June, visits must still be booked in advance.
-You can make bookings based on the dates set out in these phases.
-If any dates change, bookings will be automatically cancelled and refunded without the need to contact us.
+Visits must be booked in advance.
+If any dates change, bookings will be automatically cancelled and refunded – there's no need to contact us.

 We look forward to seeing you!